 Ease of Use

-Due to the tapered cut (and the elastic band that keeps it relatively snug) at the top of the boot, the Arctic Sport boots required some work to get on and off.
+Due to the tapered cut (and the elastic band that keeps it relatively snug) at the top of the boot, the Arctic Sport boots require some work to get on and off.
 They only have 15.25" circumference, though this stretches easily.
 But you shouldn't expect to step in and out of these boots - they're designed to hold your calf and keep your lower legs warm and comfortable no matter what.
-The Bogs Classic Ultra High were much easier to step in and out of, thanks to their handles and heel studs.

-These boots were extremely easy to hose off as the studs on the bottom easily released any encrusted mud.
-While these boots were heavy (at 5.74 lbs), they felt extremely protective as a result.
+These boots are extremely easy to hose off as the studs on the bottom easily released any dried mud.
+While these boots are heavy (at 5.74 lbs), they feel extremely protective as a result.

-The Arctic Sport ranked in the middle of the pack for style, though some of our style consultants really liked their rugged aesthetic.
+The Arctic Sport rank in the middle of the pack for style, though some of our style consultants like their chunky aesthetic.